guptamanishkumar/eyodhdha/README.md

 <h5> About the Lab (Objective) : </h5>

+Write a program to calculate area and circumference if a circle.
 The Practical course of this lab is completely focused on understanding the basic concept of C programming language which enriches the programming thoughts of a student.

 <h5> About the Experiment : </h5>